germangar/makebsp-documentation/README.md

 **Geometry & BSP**
 - **blocksize**: Global size of BSP map splitting blocks (e.g., 1024).
 - **enforcesamplesize**: Forces makebsp to subdivide brushes to match the requested lightmap sample size.
 Integer boolean (1 or 0).
 Default 1.
+- **chamfer_convexwidth**: Global override for the width of the convex chamfer strips on worldspawn brushes.
+- **chamfer_concavewidth**: Global override for the width of the concave chamfer strips on worldspawn brushes.

 ### Entity: misc_model